mysociety/fixmystreet/glossary.md

     <a name="flagged">flagged</a>
   </dt>
   <dd>
-    A report or a user can be <strong>flagged</strong> if you, or any administrator, wants to mark it as for special attention, typically because it may be abusive or inappropriate.
-Flagged items are shown in the admin on their own page (`flagged`) so can be more easily managed.
-This is especially useful if you have a team of administrators, and want to monitor troublesome users.
+    A report or a user can be <strong>flagged</strong> if an <a href="#administrator" class="glossary">administrator</a> wants to mark it
+    as for special attention, typically because it may be abusive or inappropriate.
+Flagged items are shown in the admin on their own page (<code>/admim/flagged</code>) so can be more easily managed.
+This is especially useful if you have more than one administrator, as you can see whether other administrators have marked the user or report as problematic.
     <p>
-      A user who persists in abusing your FixMyStreet site can be added to the
-      <a href="#abuse-list" class="glossary">abuse list</a>.
+      Flagging users is only advisory: it marks them for attention, but does not ban them.
+You can ban a user who persists in abusing your FixMyStreet site by adding them to the <a href="#abuse-list" class="glossary">abuse list</a>.
     </p>
     <div class="more-info">
       <p>More information:</p>